 The Purpose of DMAIC / DMADV

-Define – the team and sponsor agree on the scope, goals, financial and operational performance targets for the improvement initiative being driven by the Voice of the Customer.
+Define – The team and sponsor collaboratively establish the scope, goals, financial targets, and operational performance objectives for the improvement initiative driven by the Voice of the Customer.

 Measure – collects data to develops detailed understanding of the current process state, collect data on process speed, cost and quality by seeking to expose the underlying causes of problems.

-Analyse – conducts the detailed assessment to identify and verify the key input and output variables (the Critical ‘Xs’) that are tied to the improvement goals.
+Analyse – Conduct a thorough assessment to identify and validate the key input and output variables (referred to as the Critical ‘Xs’) linked to the improvement goals.

-Improve – pilots selected solutions (using structured Design of Experiments DoE) and executes a full-scale implementation / Design – the internal specifications are validated and compared to the customer wants & needs so that new process can be subjected to customer feedback before the final product or service is released.
+Improve – pilots selected solutions.
+Using structured Design of Experiments (DoE).
+Executes a full-scale implementation / Design.
+The internal specifications are validated and compared to the customer wants & needs so that new process can be subjected to customer feedback before the final product or service is released.